Elli-ellgard/SatuTe/README.md

 7. **Command Line Interface and Function Calls**
    - Currently, Satute is designed to be used as a command-line tool which can make calls from another Python script challenging.
 Consider implementing a way for Satute to be easily called from another Python script.

+8. **Calculation of test according to the non-dominant, non-zero eigenvalues**
+9. **Integrate other arguments like seed and significance level, remove c_s value**
+10. **Check calculation of the delta value, especially for multipliyity >1**

 By addressing these tasks, we can improve the efficiency and flexibility of the Satute project, allowing it to be utilized more effectively in a variety of workflows.
 Remember that productive collaboration and regular code reviews will significantly contribute to achieving these goals.